End-to-end scenario for the Fleet Management sample application

 Click the Dynamics icon to return to the dashboard.

-Find the Reservation Management tile and click on it to open the Reservation Management workspace.
+Find the Reservation Management tile and select it to open the Reservation Management workspace.

 Click Current rentals.